Biden, Xi reset relationship but without a ‘breakthrough’

 China blocked off military communications after then-House Speaker Nancy Pelosi (D-Calif.) traveled to Taiwan in August 2022.
 The visit also prompted unprecedented military drills from Chinese forces, as Beijing has expressed concern about the U.S. sending arms to Taiwan and displaying public support for the self-governing island nation.

-Military communications are integral to avoid escalation in tense regions like the Indo-Pacific, and even the U.S. and Russia have maintained open lines during the Ukraine war.
+Military communications are integral to avoid escalation in tense regions such as the Indo-Pacific, and even the U.S. and Russia have maintained open lines during the Ukraine war.

 Since 2021, the U.S. has accused Chinese pilots of engaging in 180 risky and aggressive maneuvers near American aircraft in the South China Sea and surrounding region.